 Possessed: Voodoo’s Origins and Influence from the Blues to Britney

-The woman who wrote this article also wrote the book The language of Bules: From Alcorub to Zuzu.
+The woman who wrote the article I am quoting from here also wrote the book The language of Blues: From Alcorub to Zuzu.
 The book received a lot of endorsements for being a valuable resource from publications such as Reuters, The Wall Street Journal, and the New York Times.
 The book defines a lot of words and phrases (blues slang) used in blues music.
 A lot of research was done to find out what these phrases mean and the history behind them.

 “Blissed-out, ecstatic union with our divine selves — we seek it at raves and rock concerts, and in the desert with the Burning Man.
 I try to get there when I’m jamming with my band — but I didn’t realize until I wrote The Language of the Blues: From Alcorub to Zuzu how much this longing relates to West African spirituality, and the Voodoo concept of possession.